astrathh/astrathh/README.md

 ###

 <p align="left">My name is Victor Astrath, I'm 24y and I have a Bachelor's degree in Computer Science at Instituto Federal de São Paulo (IFSP).
-At the moment, I'm a FullStack Developer at Growth Agency from Brazil.</p>
+At the moment, I'm a FrontEnd Developer at iLotto from Brazil.</p>

 ###